Docs

 You ship a redesign on Tuesday.
 The new template silently changes og:image.
 You find out from a Slack share that looks broken on Friday afternoon.

-The industry calls this template drift — one CSS or partial change cascades across thousands of pages and nobody notices until rankings move or shares stop converting.
+The industry calls this template drift - one CSS or partial change cascades across many pages and nobody notices until rankings move or shares stop converting.
+Drift monitoring brings that watch down to single-URL granularity.

 What it watches